How To Start a Business as an Immigrant in the US

 3. Apply for an EIN

 After choosing your legal structure, get an Employer Identification Number (EIN) from the IRS.
-It’s required for every business except a sole proprietorship or single member LLCs with no employees, and can be helpful even for those.
-The person applying must already have a Social Security number or ITIN (Individual Tax ID Number), the latter of which is available regardless of your immigration status.
+It’s required for every business type except a sole proprietorship or a single member LLC with no employees — and can be helpful even for those.
+The person applying must already have a Social Security number or an ITIN, the latter of which is available regardless of your immigration status.

 4. Manage your business finances